 At Brighter Futures Psychology we occasionally offer a group treatment program for young children.
 Our group program, My Friendliest Me! focuses on enhancing the social skills of 4-8 year old children.
 The 9 week program is aimed at assisting children to better understand the social world, enhance their abilities to make and maintain friendships and learn ways to be a better friend.
 Children have fun, learn new skills, and have a chance to practice them in a safe and supportive environment.

 Contact us today if you are interested in obtaining further information or having your child take part in an upcoming group.
 We currently have an expression of interest list for families wanting to take part in an upcoming group but are yet to announce our next group dates.

 We can also offer school visits for families wishing for a more broader assessment of their child’s concerns, particularly if they are occurring largely in the school environment.
 School visits will typically entail a 30 minute observation and 30 minute discussion with the child’s teacher and/or support staff.

-Some of our clinicians are available to conduct psychometric assessments to children and young people accessing the Brighter Futures Psychology clinic.
+Some of our clinicians are available to conduct psychometric assessments.
 The psychologist can perform tests to determine cognitive ability (IQ) as well as learning assessments to identify potential learning disorders.
 Our clinicians have access to a variety of psychometric assessments that will enable him/her to tailor the assessment to each individual's needs.
 The clinician will also provide useful reports to families and professionals to help them with better understanding the child’s learning profile and assist the child to perform to the best of his/her ability.
-Our psychologists can assess young people aged 3 to 16 years.
+Our psychologists can assess young people from 3 years through to adulthood.
 For more information about having your child assessed please contact the clinic on 3843 5739.